MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-userexperiencevirtualization.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting configures the synchronization of user settings for the Reader app.
 By default, the user settings of Reader sync between computers.
 Use the policy setting to prevent the user settings of Reader from synchronizing between computers.

 If you enable this policy setting, Reader user settings continue to sync.